rwinkhart/sshyp/README.md

 Please see the [installation guide](https://github.com/rwinkhart/sshyp/wiki/Installation) in the sshyp wiki for directions specific to your distribution/OS.

-Pre-built packages exist for Haiku, FreeBSD, Alpine Linux, Arch Linux, Debian/Ubuntu Linux, Fedora Linux, and Termux.
+Pre-built packages exist for Haiku, FreeBSD, Alpine Linux, Debian/Ubuntu Linux, Fedora Linux, Termux, and WSL.
 These can be downloaded from the releases page.

+Additionally, sshyp is distributed on the AUR.

 Support for additional environments, such as MacOS and OpenBSD, is coming soon.